 Acquiring the same intermediate states as the sequential algorithm.
-The partitioning of the vertex sets in the previously discussed parallel algorithm is more eager than the sequential algorithm.
-If desired, the same intermediate states as generated by the sequential algorithm can be retrieved in the parallel version.
-Let's consider the following case in one parallel round: vertices x and y can reach z is the forward direction, and the priorities are ordered x, y then z.
-Sequentially, the search from y will reach z iff y is reachable from x, otherwise x's search will disconnect (separate) y and z before y's search.
-Our goal is to label every vertex with the last search in the round that visited it if run sequentially.
-We just consider the forward direction, and the backward direction can be done symmetrically.
+The partitioning of the vertex sets in previously discussed algorithm is more eager than the sequential algorithm.
+When determinism is needed, the same intermediate states in the sequential algorithm can be retrieved in the parallel version.
+Let's consider the following case in one parallel round: vertex z is forward reached from x and reached from y, and at the meantime x has a higher priority.
+The search of y affects z if and only if y is also reached in x's forward search.
+The other direction is symmetric.